 Building online communities can be hard.
 Maybe you start a discussion and nothing happens – silence.
 Or maybe last week saw lots of conversation but this week you’re back to worrying that you’re talking to yourself.
 Combine that with the lack of training and resources for community managers and you can be left confused about what to do to help your community activate and grow.

-Last week some of the Trellis team took a quick look at a recent paper, which asks “Why do academics use academic social networking sites?”
+Last week our team took a quick look at a recent paper, which asks “Why do academics use academic social networking sites?”
 The paper presents the results of a survey of 81 researchers at three Israeli institutes who were asked about their motivations for using ResearchGate and Academia.edu.

 The survey draws upon the Uses and Gratifications theory from the field of media studies for its research questions – exploring whether the five broad motivations for media consumers may also apply to academics that use online professional networks.
 Here we outline that theory and then highlight some of the findings from the paper.